Our mission is to Love & Invest. We exist to lead people to Love God, Love People, and Invest In His Kingdom.

 1 Corinthians 12:7 (CEV)

 Ever been to an awkward dinner where no one spoke?...
 They're not good.
 God created us for relationships.
 Many people think becoming a follower of Christ is about getting religion.
 Nothing could be further from the truth.
 God desires that we have an authentic relationship with Him.
 He wants us to have genuine relationships with each other.
-We encourage you to get involved in a group, to meet others in the church gathering, to go beyond just showing up.
+We encourage you to get involved in a group, meet others in the church gathering, and go beyond just showing up.
 Be intentional.
 Show up early and leave late on Sundays.
 Make this place more than a gathering, make it home.

 Two are better than one, because they have a good return for their work: If one falls down, his friend can help him up.
 But pity the man who falls and has no one to help him up!
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.